 Talk to Apple Support Online

-You might also want to get in contact with Apple support via its website or via Twitter.
+You should also get in contact with Apple support via its website or via Twitter.

 The company runs a Twitter account that takes questions about iOS problems and could help point you in the right direction.